 - Collateral Security

-Prime Securities are the assets which are directly related to loan and kept that as security.
+Prime Securities are the assets that are directly related to loans and kept that as security.
 So, prime security can be the thing that is being financed.
-Lender keeps that assets as prime security for securing the financed amount against any default by the borrower.
+The lender keeps those assets as prime security for securing the financed amount against any default by the borrower.

-For Example, in case of housing loan, the house is primary security and in case of term loan for Plant and Machinery, Plant and Machinery will be primary security.
+For Example, in the case of a housing loan, the house is primary security and in the case of term loan for Plant and Machinery, Plant and Machinery will be primary security.

-Collateral Security is the secondary security, is used when Primary Security is not sufficient to cover the whole loan amount in case of default by the borrower.
+Collateral Security is the secondary security that is used when Primary Security is not sufficient to cover the whole loan amount in case of default by the borrower.
 This security is the additional security to the Primary Security.